IBM/IBM-function-webapp/README.md

 * Next you will see the warning message: "To create an OAuth client ID, you must first set a product name on the consent screen".
 Click "Configure content screen" button and finish the screen.
 That is pretty straightforward.

 * Coming back to the "Create client id" tab, pick the first choice `Web Application`.
 You will see the tab expands.
-For "Authorized JavaScript origins", enter the domain of IBM functions.
+For "Authorized JavaScript origins", enter the domain of IBM cloud functions.
 For "Authorized redirect URIs", enter the "oauth-login-and-redirect" url(mind the namespace).
 ![img3](screenshots/Oauth3.png)

 * Click "Create" button and you will get the client id and secret in a popup.
 Save that information.